smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 ### Local Requests

+<span id="sln-5"></span>

 Making local requests is harder.
 Much harder.
-There is no browser.
+Without a built in browser and doing everything remotely pose a challenge.

-You can however request different urls and direct them to a local file.
-Using the response you can then review the output of the server.
+You can however request different pages and direct them to local files to review later:

 {% highlight powershell %}
 Invoke-WebRequest -Uri 'http://localhost/' -OutFile 'c:\response.txt'
 {% endhighlight %}

-Instead we will use PowerShell to configure the a host file entry, request the page you want and then remove the host file entry.
+If your website has specific bindings, you can add a local hostfile entry, make the request and then remove the hostfile entry:

 {% highlight powershell %}
 $hostFile = 'C:\Windows\System32\drivers\etc\hosts'